glaubitz/gccrs/CONTRIBUTING.md

   - An exception to this rule will be the merge commits of updating the repo against upstream GCC

 * Patches sent via email are welcome, these will be subject to the same Copyright Assignment standards.
 Each patch will be formed into a GitHub PR to follow the normal bos process.
+You can send those patches through the gcc-rust mailing list: gcc-rust@gcc.gnu.org

 * Reviewers/Maintainers of the project (aka people who have bors rights) should be pinged for reviews/questions.